 However, as described earlier, all of these indexes are comprised of very different types of companies with very different fundamental profiles and, more importantly, very different growth rates in their underlying businesses.
-In fact, when looking at earnings per share growth, it is clear that the constituents of the MarketGrader China Growth Leaders are growing at a much faster rate than those of the other benchmarks (Figures 19 and 20).
-In other words, on a forward basis, based on estimates of future growth, the difference between MarketGrader and the benchmarks is even more pronounced, especially compared to the CSI Indexes as may be seen in Figure 21.
-Forward growth figures, however, are not as reliable in China where many companies lack analyst coverage and thus have no forward estimates.
-Therefore, the number of companies from which forward growth rates are deduced is much smaller than the underlying index8.
+In fact, when looking at earnings per share growth, it is clear that the constituents of the CSI MarketGrader

+China New Economy are growing at a much faster rate than those of the other benchmarks (Figures 19 and 20).